Catherine Grenville1

 Lady Anne Elizabeth Brydes1

-Lady Anne Elizabeth Brydes was the daughter of Sir James Brydges, 3rd Duke of Chandos and Anne Eliza Gamon.2 She married Sir Richard Temple-Nugent-Brydges-Chandos-Grenville, 1st Duke of Buckingham and Chandos, son of Sir George Nugent-Temple-Grenville, 1st Marquess of Buckingham and Mary Elizabeth Nugent, Baroness Nugent of Carlanstown, on 16 April 1796 at Westmorland Chapel, Marylebone, London, England.1 She died on 15 May 1836 at Stowe, Buckinghamshire, England.2 She was buried on 24 May 1836 at Avington, Hampshire, England.2 Her will was probated in November 1836.2
+Lady Anne Elizabeth Brydes was born on 27 October 1779.3 She was the daughter of James Brydges, 3rd Duke of Chandos and Anne Eliza Gamon.4 She married Richard Temple-Nugent-Brydges-Chandos-Grenville, 1st Duke of Buckingham and Chandos, son of George Nugent-Temple-Grenville, 1st Marquess of Buckingham and Mary Elizabeth Nugent, Baroness Nugent of Carlanstown, on 16 April 1796 at Westmorland Chapel, Marylebone, London, EnglandG.1 She died on 15 May 1836 at age 56 at Stowe, Buckinghamshire, EnglandG.4 She was buried on 24 May 1836 at Avington, Hampshire, EnglandG.4 Her will was proven (by probate) in November 1836.4

 Citations